MiChaelinzo/Automated-Web-Scraping-with-Selenium-in-Python/README.md

 - 1.)
 Git clone this repository https://github.com/MiChaelinzo/Automated-Web-Scraping-with-Selenium-in-Python.git
 - 2.) pip3 install selenium
 - 3.)
 Edit the web application you want to use in the AutomatedWebScraping.py line 9
 - 4.)
-Edit the keyword you wanto search in the AutomatedWebScraping.py line 15
+Edit the keyword you want to search in the AutomatedWebScraping.py line 15
 - 5.) python3 AutomatedWebScraping.py to run the code
 - 6.)
 Enjoy using Automated-Web-Scraping-with-Selenium-in-Python